-If you had all of your money in industrial stocks and the economy took a nosedive, you would face significant losses.
+If you had all of your money in industrial stocks and the economy took a nosedive, you would face significant losses as a result of the sector’s cyclical nature.
 These types of painful occurrences are exactly what diversification was designed to prevent you from experiencing.

 So, how much of your portfolio should be invested in the industrial sector?

-There is no one-size-fits-all answer to that question.
+There is no one-size-fits-all answer to any diversification question.
 Several factors should be taken into consideration when deciding how much of your portfolio should be allocated to the industrial sector:

 1. Your Exposure to Stocks

-You should never have 100% of your investment portfolio exposed to the whims of the stock market.
+You should never have 100% of your investment portfolio exposed to the whims of stocks, exchange-traded funds (ETFs), or mutual funds.
 Most financial advisors suggest that a significant portion of your portfolio be invested in safer investment vehicles like bonds.

 The amount of your portfolio that should be in bonds depends on your appetite for risk, your age, and your financial goals.
 However, if you’re not sure where to start, consider using your age to determine the percentage of your investable assets that go in bonds.
 That way you have a moderately diversified portfolio, at least from an asset class perspective.

 For example, if you’re 28 years old and you have $10,000 to invest, you might target investing 28% ($2,800) of your overall investment portfolio in bonds to provide you with adequate protection from large swings in the value of stocks.
 As a result, only 72% of your portfolio value is available for stock investing, which should play into your decision of what percentage to allocate to the industrial sector specifically.